NoBasis/notes-configs/README.md

 # notes-configs
 addons, configs, etc

-basically just some notes for personal use
+basically just some notes for the personal use of a linux beginner